An “audit” involves taking an outside perspective on how well the day-to-day operations comply with the desired regulations or standards.

 cGMP Audits for the EU (Eudralex)

-Exports to European Union (EU) markets require compliance to Eudralex (Volume 4), which cGMP standards are very proscriptive and rigorous to implement.
+Exports to European Union (EU) markets require compliance to Eudralex (Volume 4), and cGMP standards are very prescriptive and rigorous to implement.
 These standards are similar to those within the pharmaceutical industry and are a notch above the Good Production Practices (GPP) minimum standards required for Canadian cannabis production.